xakon/xakon.github.io/dev/graphics.md

 ### Books

- - [Physically Based Rendering: From Theory to Implementation][pbr-book]
+ - [Physically Based Rendering: From Theory to Implementation][pbr-book] Now, it's 4th edition is published, which can still be found online.
+   Apart from its excellent material, it has an awesome rendered content, as well.

+   The 4th edition can be found at:  <https://pbr-book.org/4ed/>

  - [Graphics Programming Black Book][black-book]:
    Michael Abrash's classic masterpiece on graphics.